Nano-233/OCRCaptcha/README.md

-Here is a professional README.md file for your GitHub portfolio, based on the Jupyter Notebook you provided.

----

 # **CRNN CAPTCHA Solver**

 This project is an Optical Character Recognition (OCR) model designed to solve alphanumeric CAPTCHAs.
 It implements a **Convolutional Recurrent Neural Network (CRNN)** architecture combined with a **Connectionist 1Temporal Classification (CTC)** loss function to perform sequence-to-sequence transcription of the CAPTCHA images.